Transfon Team

 To determine the quality of a website's responsiveness, INP scores are categorized into three thresholds:

-These thresholds serve as guidelines for developers to set achievable development expectations and prioritize optimizations accordingly.
+These thresholds serve as guidelines for developers to set achievable development expectations and prioritize optimizations as a result.

-Monitoring and optimizing the INP score is crucial for delivering exceptional user experiences.
+Monitoring and optimizing the INP score is important for delivering exceptional user experiences.
+Publishers running ads should pay particular attention to INP, as ad scripts are a common source of Long Tasks that degrade responsiveness — see our guide on how ads affect Core Web Vitals.
 Publishers can leverage tools like Pubperf analytics, which now supports INP score measurement.
-Pubperf analytics provides real-time insights into INP values and other performance metrics, allowing publishers to identify slow interactions and take proactive measures to enhance their website's responsiveness.
+Pubperf analytics provides real-time insights into INP values and other performance metrics, allowing publishers to identify slow interactions and take proactive measures to strengthen their website's responsiveness.

 Measuring the INP score can be done both in the field and in the lab.
-Field data obtained through Real User Monitoring (RUM) provides valuable information about specific interactions responsible for the INP score, enabling developers to pinpoint areas that require optimization.
+Field data obtained through Real User Monitoring (RUM) provides helpful information about specific interactions responsible for the INP score, allowing developers to pinpoint areas that require optimization.
 Additionally, Chrome User Experience Report (CrUX) offers origin-level and page-level INP data for websites that qualify.

-In the lab, developers can reproduce slow interactions by following common user flows and testing interactions during crucial stages of page loading.
-By combining field data insights with lab testing, developers gain a comprehensive understanding of slow interactions and can implement optimizations effectively.
+In the lab, developers can reproduce slow interactions by following common user flows and testing interactions during important stages of page loading.
+By combining field data insights with lab testing, developers gain a complete understanding of slow interactions and can implement optimizations effectively.

-Improving the INP score involves various strategies, such as optimizing event handler performance, reducing main thread workload, and prioritizing critical rendering paths.
-The process requires a deep dive into the specific interactions causing delays and addressing performance bottlenecks accordingly.
+Improving the INP score involves several strategies, such as optimizing event handler performance, reducing main thread workload, and prioritizing major rendering paths.
+The process requires a thorough look at the specific interactions causing delays and addressing performance bottlenecks accordingly.

-The INP score is a vital metric for assessing a website's responsiveness and optimizing user experiences.
-With Pubperf analytics now supporting INP score measurement, publishers have a powerful tool at their disposal to monitor and optimize INP.
+The INP score is a critical metric for assessing a website's responsiveness and optimizing user experiences.
+Since Core Web Vitals are now a Google ranking factor, a strong INP score also supports your search visibility.
+With Pubperf analytics now supporting INP score measurement, publishers have a powerful tool at their disposal to monitor and fine-tune INP.
 By prioritizing performance enhancements based on INP insights, web developers can deliver highly responsive and interactive websites, resulting in improved user satisfaction and engagement.